MarkhamShofner/masters/data-structures/course-notes.md

   - All keys must be non-negative integers, but for some applications keys may be negative.
   - The hash table's size equals the largest key value plus 1, which may be very large.
   +;
+Transposition,
+  - sequential search, except with some ordering done around the data to optimize search times. (i.e. the less frequently a data record is needed, the farther back it is sequentially - this can be achieved naturally by bumping a record up in the order every time it is accessed)
+  - depends on the frequency of the data in terms of whether or not it is a worthwhile strategy
+  - not a good strategy if the data is uniformly distributed in terms of access +;
+Move-to-the-Front,
+  - cousin to transposition.
+Moves data record to the front
+  - responds faster to pattern (in frequency of access) changes
+  - can be adjusted to move halfway to the front, or something like that +;
+Hashing,
+  - default is linear probing with division
+  - tends to waste space
+  - as utilization increases, so do collisions (above 2/3 generally starts to cause problems)
+  - one quick way to reduce the collisions is to enlarge the table, which can waste space
+  - not suitable when you need sorted data
+  +;